JulienBez/FrUIT/README.md

 pip install -r requirements.txt
 ```

-To fetch the tweets of the FrUIT corpus from Twitter and put them in **data/tweets**, you can run the following command:
+To fetch the tweets of the FrUIT corpus from Twitter and put them in **data/tweets**, run the following command:

 ```
 python main.py --getTweets